 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates OPNT, CBIO

-Catalyst Biosciences, Inc. (NASDAQ: CBIO)’s merger with GNI Group Ltd. If you are a Catalyst shareholder, click here to learn more about your rights and options.
+Catalyst Biosciences, Inc. CBIO's merger with GNI Group Ltd. If you are a Catalyst shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.